ajfisher/interchange-arduino/README.md

 ## Installation.

-The best way to use this library it to use it as a submodule in your own repo and then include it into your build process using Grunt (or make or other).
+The best way to use this library it to use it as a submodule in your own repo and then include it into your build process using Grunt (or make or other process).

-This means your version of interchange can be kept up to date and as it's simply source files you can get the benefit of any improvements.
+This means your version of interchange can be kept up to date and as it's simply source files and you can get the benefit of any improvements.

 Typically this might look like this (assuming `great-backpack` is a git repo already).